ethereum-oasis-op/baseline/docs/baseline-protocol-code/branch-naming.md

 ## Main

-*main* - main development branch, feature and release branches branched from it, changes only through the PR process.
+*main* - main development branch, feature, bugfix and release branches branched from it.
+Changes only through the PR process.

 ## Feature

-*feature/XYZ-this-is-a-new-feature-branch* - in case related issue XYZ exists
+*feature/XYZ-this-is-a-new-feature-branch* - related issue XYZ.

-*feature/BLIP-#-repo-branch-standards* - in case related BLIP-# exists
+*feature/BLIP-#-repo-branch-standards* - related BLIP-#.

-*feature/this-is-a-new-feature-branch* - in case no related item exists

 ## Bugs

-*bugfix/name-of-the-bug*
+*bugfix/XYZ-name-of-the-bug* - related issue XYZ.

+## Hotfix

+Hotfix is branched from the release branch.

+*hotfix/XYZ-this-is-a-hotfix* - related issue XYZ.

 ## Release

-Git flow for releases is work in progress, will be added here eventually
+Git flow for releases is work in progress, will be added here eventually.

 *release/1.0.0* - cut from main when ready